ipatop/Genomics_withR/docs/02-introduction-to-R.md

 ```
 > Why == and no =?

-Remeber in R, = is an assignment, as the <-, while the == is for comparison
+Remember in R, = is an assignment, as the <-, while the == is for comparison.

 ```r
 head(ChickWeight$Diet==4)